 Note: This property can be booked with Ref.
 924201, together they sleep 16.

 All ground floor.
 Two double bedrooms with TV (one with en-suite shower, basin and WC).
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with kitchen, dining area and sitting area.
+Open plan living area with kitchen, dining area and sitting area and sofa bed.
 Utility.
 There is also a double sofa bed in the lounge area.

 About the location